valkey-io/valkey-doc/docs/connect/cli.md

 ## Getting input from other programs

-There are two ways you can use `redis-cli` in order to receive input from other commands via the standard input.
+There are two ways you can use `valkey-cli` in order to receive input from other commands via the standard input.
 One is to use the target payload as the last argument from *stdin*.
-For example, in order to set the Redis key `net_services` to the content of the file `/etc/services` from a local file system, use the `-x`
+For example, in order to set the Valkey key `net_services` to the content of the file `/etc/services` from a local file system, use the `-x`
 option:

-    $ redis-cli -x SET net_services < /etc/services
+    $ valkey-cli -x SET net_services < /etc/services
     OK
-    $ redis-cli GETRANGE net_services 0 50
+    $ valkey-cli GETRANGE net_services 0 50
     "#\n# Network services, Internet style\n#\n# Note that "

-In the first line of the above session, `redis-cli` was executed with the `-x` option and a file was redirected to the CLI's standard input as the value to satisfy the `SET net_services` command phrase.
+In the first line of the above session, `valkey-cli` was executed with the `-x` option and a file was redirected to the CLI's standard input as the value to satisfy the `SET net_services` command phrase.
 This is useful for scripting.

-A different approach is to feed `redis-cli` a sequence of commands written in a text file:
+A different approach is to feed `valkey-cli` a sequence of commands written in a text file:

     $ cat /tmp/commands.txt